Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 The Alpha was contending with a rare and pleasurable sensation: it was \<impressed> and had just learned how to be a better predator in its own regard.
 To many, perhaps, the idea of learning anything about hunting from another species would be a kind of wrong-thought, but the Flensing-Brood had survived where many others withered under such introspection.

 As Alpha in charge of planetary security, its attention had been drawn to an unexpected development.
 An airlock on one of the salvage reprocessors out in the system’s second asteroid belt had developed a fault.
 Nothing there to warrant the Alpha’s attention, at first.
-But then the Builders had inspected it---a faulty airlock was a danger to the facility’s correct operation, after all---only to find several pieces of alien technology stuck to the hull.
+But then the Builders had inspected it - a faulty airlock was a danger to the facility’s correct operation, after all - only to find several pieces of alien technology stuck to the hull.

 An air retaining forcefield, to cover for the fact that the airlock was no longer capable of maintaining a seal: it had been forced open from the outside.
 Something had *boarded* them.